Havana – Step back in time

 We’d also recommend taking trips out into the suburbs and go to restaurants run in family homes.
 We went to Dona Carmello, whose back garden had been converted into a dining area, complete with a bandstand for live music.
 Another home we went to had their living room converted to a dining room (with fish pond!), and you literally just go to their family bathroom if you need it.
 We also did a ground floor government restaurant which was great but anything is great after three moheeetoos(sp!)

 Drink Mojito and Daquris

 Talking of which, the national drink is rum.
 The Havana Club Rum brand is recognised worldwide and made from the islands plentiful supply of sugar cane.
 Mojitos here are not as sweet as in the UK, but still refreshing.

-Ernest Hemingway the American writer was great friends with Fidel Castro and his favourite Havana bars are still there to be enjoyed.
+Ernest Hemingway, the American writer who lived on the nearby island of Key West, USA would regularly visit, as he was great friends with Fidel Castro and his favourite Havana bars are still there to be enjoyed.
 Three of the best places to go enjoy the two drinks are La Floridita for daiquiris, La Bodeguita del Medio on Empedrado Street for mojitos and Hotel Ambos Mundos for either drinks, all three bars are in easy walking distance of each other too, our favourite was Hotel Ambos Mundos where we enjoyed great live music, food and people watching.

 Havana Live Music

 You can’t escape live music, all the bars and restaurants we went to had live bands which was great!
 But have a bit of change ready as at some point they will come round trying sell their CDs and asking for tips for the music.
 We gave most musicians 1 CUC and they seemed very happy.
 Those that offer requests, ask for the Cuban classic ‘Guantanamera’ which means a girl from Guantánamo.